mlissner/michaeljaylissner.com/content/more-details-on-the-fire-last-night.md

 I like living in Berkeley, and I like my living situation - good roommates, affordable rent, a nice house - but it's times like today when I have to reflect on why I am living across the street from a drug dealer, and if it's really safe and practical for me and for others.
 My usual policy is to mind my own business, and they'll leave me alone, which is quite true, but still, exploding cars are hard to ignore.

 For years I have been telling friends that it's safe to come here, that their car will be OK, and not to worry, that I have been fine for years.
 I'm still fine, but I think it might be a harder sale these days.
-I just hope things get better, not worse.<!--break-->
+I just hope things get better, not worse.